Huang Dongping

 Huang Dongping (黄东萍 (Huáng Dōngpíng); born 30 April 1995) is a Chinese badminton player.
-She is the reigning mixed doubles Olympic Champion, and was two-time mixed doubles Asian Champion winning in 2018 and 2019.
+She is the mixed doubles Olympic Champion at the 2020 Summer Olympics, and was three-time mixed doubles Asian Champion, winning in 2018, 2019 and 2024.
+Huang was ranked first in the mixed doubles with two different partners.
+Together with Wang Yilyu, she achieved the world no. 1 in April 2018, and with Feng Yanzhe in November 2024.

 Career

 Huang competed at the 2020 Summer Olympics partnering with Wang Yilyu as the second seeds.
 The duo won a gold medal after beating their compatriots Zheng Siwei and Huang Yaqiong in the final in a close rubber game.
 Huang played at the 2021 Sudirman Cup in Vantaa, Finland, and was part of the China squad that lifted the Sudirman Cup trophy.

+In 2023, she helped the national team win the Asia Mixed Team Championships.